bliuchak/auth/README.md

 # auth

 Basic service for user authorization.
-It can `register`, `authorize` and `refresh` issues JWT token.
+It can `register` and `authorize` user, also it can `refresh` issued JWT token.

 It's still `work-in-progress` project so the code may look shitty.